Farooq Abdullah incited youth to pick up arms, propagated secessionist ideology: Govt

 Farooq Abdullah who was detained under the Public Safety Act has been confined to a single room of his home at the Gupkar Road in Srinagar.
 His detention under the PSA was approved by the Deputy Commissioner of Srinagar, Shahid Iqbal Choudhary.

-His residence was designated as a subsidiary jail and Abdullah is being provided all rights of a prisoner.
+His residence was designated as a subsidiary jail and Abdullah is being provided with all rights of a prisoner.
 Officials tell OneIndia that he has been confined to a single room.
 The rest of the rooms have been sealed.
-His meetings with outsiders is restricted and only those with a legal order will be permitted.
+His meeting with outsiders is restricted and only those with a legal order will be permitted.

 Sources say that Abdullah's preventive detention was converted into PSA on Sunday.
-Prior to this he was under preventive detention as per the procedure laid down in the Code of Criminal Procedure.
+Prior to this, he was under preventive detention as per the procedure laid down in the Code of Criminal Procedure.

 The PSA allows for detention up to two years in the case of persons acting in any manner prejudicial to the security of the State, and for administrative detention up to one year where any person is acting in any manner prejudicial to the maintenance of public order.